Guggenheim Capital LLC Sells 640 Shares of Martin Marietta Materials, Inc. (NYSE:MLM)

 Guggenheim Capital LLC trimmed its stake in Martin Marietta Materials, Inc. (NYSE:MLM) by 7.6% during the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The fund owned 7,758 shares of the construction company’s stock after selling 640 shares during the period.
 Guggenheim Capital LLC’s holdings in Martin Marietta Materials were worth $2,203,000 as of its most recent SEC filing.

 Several other hedge funds also recently bought and sold shares of MLM.
 Marshall Wace North America L.P. bought a new position in shares of Martin Marietta Materials in the first quarter worth approximately $62,000.
 Amundi Pioneer Asset Management Inc. increased its position in shares of Martin Marietta Materials by 18.5% in the first quarter.
 Amundi Pioneer Asset Management Inc. now owns 26,779 shares of the construction company’s stock worth $5,387,000 after purchasing an additional 4,176 shares during the last quarter.
 Great West Life Assurance Co.
-Can increased its position in shares of Martin Marietta Materials by 120.8% in the third quarter.
+Can grew its position in Martin Marietta Materials by 120.8% during the third quarter.
 Great West Life Assurance Co.
-Can now owns 68,876 shares of the construction company’s stock worth $9,295,000 after purchasing an additional 37,678 shares during the last quarter.
-Cetera Advisor Networks LLC increased its position in shares of Martin Marietta Materials by 53.7% in the third quarter.
-Cetera Advisor Networks LLC now owns 1,830 shares of the construction company’s stock worth $431,000 after purchasing an additional 639 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. increased its position in shares of Martin Marietta Materials by 2.2% in the third quarter.
-Charles Schwab Investment Management Inc. now owns 295,431 shares of the construction company’s stock worth $69,533,000 after purchasing an additional 6,349 shares during the last quarter.
+Can now owns 68,876 shares of the construction company’s stock valued at $9,295,000 after acquiring an additional 37,678 shares during the last quarter.
+Cetera Advisor Networks LLC grew its position in Martin Marietta Materials by 53.7% during the third quarter.
+Cetera Advisor Networks LLC now owns 1,830 shares of the construction company’s stock valued at $431,000 after acquiring an additional 639 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. grew its position in Martin Marietta Materials by 2.2% during the third quarter.
+Charles Schwab Investment Management Inc. now owns 295,431 shares of the construction company’s stock valued at $69,533,000 after acquiring an additional 6,349 shares during the last quarter.
 Institutional investors own 97.77% of the company’s stock.

 Shares of MLM stock opened at $333.88 on Friday.
 The stock has a fifty day moving average of $334.69 and a 200 day moving average of $287.02.
 Martin Marietta Materials, Inc. has a 52 week low of $151.94 and a 52 week high of $353.56.
 The firm has a market capitalization of $20.80 billion, a price-to-earnings ratio of 31.20, a PEG ratio of 5.79 and a beta of 0.69.
 The company has a quick ratio of 1.85, a current ratio of 3.27 and a debt-to-equity ratio of 0.46.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
-Investors of record on Monday, March 1st were paid a $0.57 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
+Shareholders of record on Monday, March 1st were issued a $0.57 dividend.
+The ex-dividend date was Friday, February 26th.
 This represents a $2.28 dividend on an annualized basis and a yield of 0.68%.
-The ex-dividend date was Friday, February 26th.
-Martin Marietta Materials’s payout ratio is 23.41%.
+Martin Marietta Materials’s dividend payout ratio (DPR) is 23.41%.

-Several research analysts recently weighed in on MLM shares.
-Raymond James started coverage on shares of Martin Marietta Materials in a research report on Wednesday, February 3rd.
-They issued a “market perform” rating on the stock.
-JPMorgan Chase & Co. increased their price target on shares of Martin Marietta Materials from $310.00 to $335.00 and gave the company a “neutral” rating in a research report on Friday, January 22nd.
+A number of research analysts have commented on MLM shares.
+DA Davidson increased their price target on shares of Martin Marietta Materials from $230.00 to $335.00 and gave the company a “neutral” rating in a research report on Wednesday, February 10th.
+Morgan Stanley increased their price target on shares of Martin Marietta Materials from $344.00 to $356.00 and gave the company an “overweight” rating in a research report on Monday, March 1st.
+UBS Group started coverage on shares of Martin Marietta Materials in a research report on Tuesday, December 8th.
+They set a “neutral” rating and a $262.00 price target on the stock.
 Barclays increased their price target on shares of Martin Marietta Materials from $220.00 to $275.00 and gave the company an “equal weight” rating in a research report on Monday, December 21st.
-Stifel Nicolaus increased their price target on shares of Martin Marietta Materials from $284.00 to $310.00 and gave the company a “buy” rating in a research report on Tuesday, December 15th.
-Finally, Morgan Stanley increased their price target on shares of Martin Marietta Materials from $344.00 to $356.00 and gave the company an “overweight” rating in a research report on Monday, March 1st.
-Eleven research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and a consensus price target of $272.95.
+Finally, Exane BNP Paribas lowered Martin Marietta Materials from an “outperform” rating to a “neutral” rating and set a $360.00 price objective for the company. in a research note on Wednesday, January 27th.
+Eleven equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+The company currently has an average rating of “Hold” and an average target price of $272.95.

-In related news, CEO C Howard Nye sold 3,052 shares of the firm’s stock in a transaction on Tuesday, March 9th.
+In other Martin Marietta Materials news, CEO C Howard Nye sold 3,052 shares of the stock in a transaction on Tuesday, March 9th.
 The stock was sold at an average price of $335.06, for a total value of $1,022,603.12.
-Following the completion of the sale, the chief executive officer now owns 101,226 shares of the company’s stock, valued at $33,916,783.56.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Company insiders own 0.73% of the company’s stock.
+Following the completion of the transaction, the chief executive officer now owns 101,226 shares in the company, valued at $33,916,783.56.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+0.73% of the stock is currently owned by corporate insiders.

 About Martin Marietta Materials